genesiscommunitysuccess/custom-elements-lsp/CONTRIBUTING.md

 ### CI

-You an test CI workflows [using act](https://github.com/nektos/act).
+You can test CI workflows [using act](https://github.com/nektos/act).

 ## Submitting a pull request